LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75-150/TopologicalSort.md

 If a child’s in-degree becomes ‘0’, add it to the sources Queue.
 Repeat step 1, until the source Queue is empty.

+## When to use this topological sort pattern

+Topological sort is typically used in problems that involve directed acyclic graphs (DAGs) where the order of nodes matters.
+Here are some elements in a problem that might suggest the use of topological sort:

+Ordering tasks: If the problem involves tasks that need to be completed in a certain order, where some tasks depend on others, topological sort can be used to find a valid order to complete the tasks.
+An example is the course schedule problem, where some courses are prerequisites for others.

+Build systems: In software build systems, some files need to be built before others.
+Topological sort can be used to find a valid build order.

+Project scheduling: In project management, some tasks can't start until others have been completed.
+Topological sort can be used to schedule the tasks.

+Detecting cycles: Topological sort can be used to detect cycles in a directed graph.
+If a topological sort of the graph can be completed, the graph is acyclic.
+If the topological sort can't be completed, the graph contains a cycle.

+Graphs with edges that represent precedence: If you have a graph where an edge from A to B means that A must come before B, then a topological sort will give you a valid ordering.

+Remember, topological sort can only be applied to DAGs.
+If the graph contains a cycle, a topological sort can't be completed.

 [207.
 Course Schedule](https://leetcode.com/problems/course-schedule/)

+Can also be solved with DFS.

 Topological Sort Pattern